Saif3985/transformers-explained/02-query-key-value.md

 - Final representation: Used e_bank
 ```

-**This is like posting your entire autobiography on a dating website instead of creating a proper profile!**
+**This is like posting your entire autobiography on a  website instead of creating a proper profile!**

 ---

-## 🎯 Real-World Analogy: The Dating Website Problem
+## 🎯 Real-World Analogy: The  Website Problem

 ### ❌ The Wrong Approach